nabanitabag/nabanitabag/README.md

 ### Currently:
 - MS Computer Sciences at University of Wisconsin-Madison.
 Yes, it super chilly here trying not to freeze solid 🥶!
 - Worked at Salesforce and Qualcomm.
 (Yes, I’m collecting Big Tech experiences like Pokémon).
-- Interned at Americxan Express
+- Interned at American Express, Bangalore (Yeah, some finance shenanigan there!)
 - Documenting my journey through tech, life, and learning

 ### Reach me out at: